 The NHMRC Licensing Committee or an officer of the Commonwealth is not precluded by any law of the State from performing a function conferred by this Part.

-[Section 53U inserted by No. 17 of 2004 s.
+[Section 53U inserted: No. 17 of 2004 s.
 36.]

 53V.
 Extent to which functions are conferred